Surface wetting by kinetic control of liquid-liquid phase separation

-With a small $C_2 \ (\simeq 0.1)$, Eq.~\eqref{Eq:J1} explains the upper boundary in Fig.~\ref{Fig:WFReac}(a).
-The lowest $\tau_\mathrm{cre}$ to observe surface wetting can therefore be obtained by $\tau_\mathrm{cre} = C_2 \tau_\mathrm{diff} \mathrm{e}^{2 C_3}$.
-This result indicates that the phase diagram of surface wetting under the presence of protein degradation is similar to the case of monotonic protein level increase, except that the nucleation-limited step is prohibited in the fast turnover regime.
+With a small $C_2 \ (\simeq 0.1)$, Eq.~\eqref{Eq:J1} explains the upper boundary in Fig.~\ref{Fig:WFReac}(a), and the lowest $\tau_\mathrm{cre}$ to observe surface wetting can be obtained by $\tau_\mathrm{cre} \simeq C_2 \tau_\mathrm{diff} \mathrm{e}^{2 C_3}$.
+Therefore, even in the steady state, the interaction-dependent surface wetting occurs as in the case of monotonic protein level increase, or the wetting is prohibited if the protein turnover is so fast.